NCAS-CMS/cf-python/docs/source/tutorial.rst

 Data mask
 ^^^^^^^^^

-The data always have a data mask, which may be thought of as another boolean data array of the same shape that has values of `False`  where the TODO
+There is always a data mask, which may be thought of as a separate data array of booleans with the same shape as the original data.
+The data mask is `False` where the the data has values, and `True` where the data is missing.
+The data mask may be inspected with the `~Field.mask` attribute of the field construct, which returns the data mask in a field construct with the same metadata constructs as the original field construct.

 .. code-block:: python
    :caption: *Inspect the data mask of a field constuct.*